3.3 Corporate Center

 - (See Paul McJones's page on MRDS on his System R website.)

 Russ McGee led a project to build a Virtual Machine Monitor that ran on a 6180 and could run virtual 6080s and 6180s.
 He used his WELLMADE technology.
 This project was done with a crew of AEP students.
 Similar to CP-67.
-See the chapter on VMM in My Adventures with Dwarfs: A Personal History in Mainframe Computers, unpublished manuscript.
+See the chapter on VMM in My Adventures with Dwarfs: A Personal History in Mainframe Computers, Charles Babbage Institute, unpublished manuscript.